fqlx/XboxKeyboardMouse/Downloads/README.md

 #Downloads
-Get the exe and nocursor.cur file
+Get the exe to download and "view raw"